daanvdh/JavaForger/TemplateVariables.md

 |- lowerFirst		Lower case the first character.
 |- upperFirst		Upper case the first character.
 |- snakeCase		Snake case the characters.
-|- lowerSpace		Add spaces before each uppercase character and then lower case all.
+|- lowerSpace		Add a space before each uppercase character and then lower case all.
+|- lowerDash		Add a dash before each uppercase character and then lower case all.

 ```